-By using the full backup copy, archived logs, and active logs, you can restore a database to its most recent state by performing roll-forward recovery.
+SYSCS\UTIL.SYSCS\BACKUP\DATABASE\AND\ENABLE\LOG\ARCHIVE\MODE\NOWAIT, you can restore it to its most recent state by using the full backup copy, archived logs, and active logs.
 You perform a roll-forward recovery by specifying the connection URL attribute rollForwardRecoveryFrom=path at boot time.
-This brings the database to its most recent state by using full backup copy, archived logs, and active logs.
 All the log files should be in the database log path directory.